 4. Fraud and Other Financial Crime

-We use your Personal Information to detect and prevent fraud and other financial crime including to meet our statutory and regulatory responsibilities in relation fraud and financial crimes.
+We use your Personal Information to detect and prevent fraud and other financial crime including to meet our statutory and regulatory responsibilities in relation to fraud and financial crime.

 If you’re making an application or a claim, we may use profiling and other forms of automated processing to assess the probability that your application or claim may be fraudulent.
 This assessment may involve the use of Sensitive Personal Information.
-For further details, see Automated Decision Making.
+See Automated Decision Making for further details.

 We also use your Personal Information to help us detect fraud committed by brokers or financial advisers.

 To prevent, detect and investigate fraud, we:

 - check public registers (e.g. the electoral roll or registers of county court judgments, bankruptcy orders or repossessions);

 - conduct online searches from websites, social media and other information sharing platforms;

 - use databases managed by credit reference agencies, insurance industry bodies, fraud detection agencies and other reputable organisations; and